BABrandes/Observables/docs/api_reference.md

 #### **`HookProtocol[T]`** - Base Protocol

 The foundation protocol that all hooks must implement.
-Provides the core interface for value management, binding, and synchronization.
+Provides the core interface for value management, linking, and synchronization.

 **Key Properties:**
 - `nexus_manager: NexusManager` - The nexus manager this hook belongs to